uktrade/icms-hmrc/README.md

 [![CircleCI](https://circleci.com/gh/uktrade/lite-hmrc.svg?style=svg)](https://circleci.com/gh/uktrade/lite-hmrc)

 ## Introduction
-This project is meant for sending license updates to HMRC and receiving usage reporting.
-Information like license updates and usage are exchanged as mail attachment between Lite and HMRC
+This project is meant for sending licence updates to HMRC and receiving usage reporting.
+Information like licence updates and usage are exchanged as mail attachment between Lite and HMRC

 #### Build and Run